Arthur's multiplicity formula for even orthogonal and unitary groups: Local comparison

-where $G'$ is a pure inner form of $G$, and $P'$ is the standard parabolic subgroup of $G'$ with Levi component $GL_k(E)\times G_0'$.
+where $G'$ is a pure inner form of $G$, and $P'$ is the standard parabolic subgroup of $G'$ with Levi component $\GL_k(E)\times G_0'$.
 Since $\Ind_{P'}^{G'}(\tau\boxtimes\pi_0)$ is irreducible by Lemma \ref{Irr-StdMod}, this implies that the theta lift of $\sigma$ to $G'$ is

 Moreover, by the LLC for $G'$, if we identify $\calS_\phi$ with $\calS_{\phi_0}$ via the natural isomorphism, then $\calJ_{\scrW}^L(\pi)=\calJ_{\scrW}^L(\pi_0)$.
 Hence the theta lift between $(G',H)$ gives us the desired commutative diagram (\ref{Diag-LocalCompare}).
-Moreover, it follows from our assumption, Lemma \ref{Irr-StdMod}, and Lemma \ref{Irr-nonStdMod} that the left vertical arrow $\theta$ is a bijection.
+Moreover, it follows from the combination of our hypothesis, Lemma \ref{Irr-StdMod}, and Lemma \ref{Irr-nonStdMod} that the left vertical arrow $\theta$ is a bijection.
 In particular, $\Pi_{\theta(\phi)}(H)$ is multiplicity-free.
 This completes the proof. \end{proof}